stripe/stripe-react-native/docs/GooglePay.md

 ## Initialize Google Pay

-Next, initialize a Google Pay by calling `initGooglePay` method.
+First, check whether or not the device supports Google Pay by calling `isGooglePaySupported`.
+Once you know it's supported, initialize Google Pay by calling `initGooglePay`.
 Call this on initial render of your checkout screen for best performance.

 `initGooglePay` accepts several configuration options that can be customized for your needs.
 See [SDK Reference](https://stripe.dev/stripe-react-native/api-reference/index.html) for more details.